Claire-Fisher/colour-theory-ms1/README.md

 - The logo typography choices were rasterized into a png image, and therefore the fonts were not required to be loaded into the site code.
 - Early stages of the logo featured a consistent black background.
 A design choice was made to remove the black background and generate a transparent png version instead.
 This allowed the colour change of the header across different pages to be visible under the logo, whilst maintaining site continuity.
 - This change created readability issues due to changing contrast levels across different colours.
-- The gradient of the logo was made from the same colours selected site colour palette.
+- The gradient of the logo was made from the same colours selected for the site colour palette.
 So a black stroke outline had to be added to the word colour.
 - The white colour of "Theory" created poor contrast on the light backgrounds and disappeared entirely on the White page.
-The font colour of "Theory" was changed to a mid-grey and a dropshadow applied.
+The font colour of "Theory" was changed to a mid-grey and a drop shadow applied.

 ### Navigation Bar

 - The navigation bar features on all pages and is fully responsive.
-- The navigation maintains it's structure across all pages for site continuity and for an intuitive, positive user experience.
+- The navigation maintains its structure across all pages for site continuity and for an intuitive, positive user experience.
 - The logo is a hyperlink that will return the user back to the Home page from anywhere on the site.
 This link is indicated to the user with a hover animation.
 - All navigation elements have hover animations to indicate they are clickable, and an underline text decoration to indicate the user's current location.
 - The navigation bar background colour changes across all colour profile pages to indicate to the user their current location within the site.